Rock Follies

-Rock Follies (together with its sequel, Rock Follies of '77) was a musical drama shown on British television in the 1970s.
-The storyline followed the ups and downs of a fictional female rock band called the Little Ladies, as they struggled for recognition and success.
-The series starred Rula Lenska, Charlotte Cornwell and Julie Covington as the Little Ladies, with support from Emlyn Price, Beth Porter, Sue Jones-Davies, Bob Hoskins, Stephen Moore, Derek Thompson, Denis Lawson and Little Nell among others.
-The series was made on a small low budget for Thames Television, with a style inspired by fringe theatre.
+Rock Follies (together with its sequel, Rock Follies of '77) is a musical drama that was shown on British television in the 1970s.
+The storyline follows the ups and downs of a fictional female rock band called the Little Ladies, as they struggle for recognition and success.
+The series stars Rula Lenska, Charlotte Cornwell and Julie Covington as the Little Ladies, with support from Emlyn Price, Beth Porter, Sue Jones-Davies, Bob Hoskins, Stephen Moore, Derek Thompson, Denis Lawson and Little Nell among others.
+The series was made on a small budget for Thames Television, with a style inspired by fringe theatre.
 It was based on an original idea by Annabel Leventon, Diane Langton and Gaye Brown.
-The series was a success and won three BAFTA Awards, and the soundtrack album reached No. 1 in the UK chart.
+The series was a success and won three BAFTA Awards, and the soundtrack album reached No. 1 in the UK Albums Chart.
 A second series with its own soundtrack album followed.

 Overview

-The fictional band was portrayed by session musicians as well as the three lead actresses (Rula Lenska, Charlotte Cornwell and Julie Covington) who proved they could sing; the spin-off album of music from the series entered the UK charts at number one (exceptionally rare at that time).
+The fictional band was portrayed by session musicians as well as the three lead actresses (Rula Lenska, Charlotte Cornwell and Julie Covington) who proved they could sing; the spin-off album of music from the series entered the UK Albums Chart at number one (exceptionally rare at that time).
 The songs were written by Andy Mackay, a founder member of Roxy Music.
 Lyrics and screenplay were written by Howard Schuman.

 The second series, Rock Follies of '77, was a continuation of the first.
 Industrial action during May of that year at ITV, the commercial channel that aired the show, caused the last few episodes to be postponed until November.
 The second series pushed the style further in an experimental direction: where the first series had a lot of dialogue and "offstage" scenes, the second focused more on the music and fantasy sequences, with additional songs and musical interludes used to move the plot forward rather than relying on dialogue as the first had done.
 More sophisticated video effects were also used.

 The show was a pioneer in that it was one of the first musical dramas in serial form and also featured all original songs and music.
 It was also unusual in portraying strong female central characters, and having an overtly feminist message.
 Some commentators have also pointed out that its format very much anticipates the age of the music video and MTV, being made at a time when the music video itself was in its infancy.
-The first series won a BAFTA award in 1977 for Best Drama Series; Julie Covington was nominated for best actress, and Rod Stratfold and Alex Clarke were nominated for best design.
+The first series won a BAFTA Award in 1977 for Best Drama Series; Julie Covington was nominated for best actress, and Rod Stratfold and Alex Clarke were nominated for best design.
 The second series was nominated for seven BAFTA awards, winning two; for best lighting effects and for best camerawork in 1978.